 - A few horse figures (I used Schleich)

 I scattered the wood shavings onto a Tuff Spot tray, then placed the cardboard box, apples, carrot and horses on top and then let the boys dig in.

-The boys had great fun with this activity and it really sparked Oliver’s imagination.
-At first Oliver pretended that the horses were eating the apples and carrot before taking a nap, which was quite funny to watch.
+The boys had great fun with this activity and it really sparked Bear’s imagination.
+At first Bear pretended that the horses were eating the apples and carrot before taking a nap, which was quite funny to watch.
 The boys normally have a nap after lunch and the bedtime routine starts after dinner, so it was interesting how he had taken his real-life experiences and turned them into play.

 One of my favourite things about activities like this one, is how open ended the play is, which gives children the control to create their own stories.
-After a while Oliver moved the box, turned it upside down and said it wasn’t a stable anymore, but a pile of rocks instead.
+After a while Bear moved the box, turned it upside down and said it wasn’t a stable anymore, but a pile of rocks instead.
 He then ran off to find his toy dragon and created a scenario of the horses fighting the dragon.